MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 The Bladeshimmer Shoreline is located on the central, western coast of [Tal'Dorei](taldorei) and stretches some one thousand miles from the [Seashale Mountains](seashale-mountains) in the north to the [Daggerbay Mountains](daggerbay-mountains) and [Visa Isles](visa-isle) in the south.
 With the [Ozmit Sea](ozmit-sea) to its west, the Bladeshimmer extends inland as far as the [Ironseat Ridge](ironseat-ridge) before giving way to the [Dividing Plains](dividing-plains) of central [Tal'Dorei](taldorei).

 While the Bladeshimmer Shoreline is one of the smaller regions on the continent, it is by far the most powerful both politically and economically.
-Home to the city of [Emon](emon), the region's success is almost entirely dependent on the success of the city and the stewardship of the Council of Tal'Dorei.
+Home to the city of [Emon](emon), the region's success depends almost entirely on the fortune of the city and the stewardship of the Council of Tal'Dorei.

 ##### Climate
 The Bladeshimmer Shoreline has a **warm temperate oceanic (Cfb)** climate.
 It has cool, wet winters, and mild summers with a fair amount of precipitation.